kyma-project/api-gateway/docs/user/custom-resources/apirule/04-30-apirule-jwt-ory-and-istio-comparison.md

 >**CAUTION:** We support only a single `fromHeader` or a single `fromParameter` for a JWT issuer.

-## How Istio differs from Ory Oathkeeper JWT access strategy
+## How Istio JWT access strategy differs from Ory Oathkeeper JWT access strategy

 ### Configuration of properties handling in Ory Oathkeeper and Istio resources